-2026 World Cup Kit Rankings: Ghana Beats England, Brazil To Take First Place
+2026 World Cup Kit Rankings: Ghana Beats England, Brazil to Take First Place

 Ghana has claimed an early victory ahead of the 2026 FIFA World Cup after its eye-catching home jersey was ranked the best kit among all participating nations.

-The Black Stars' splendid outfit finished ahead of football giants Brazil and England, earning widespread praise for its fusion of culture, storytelling and contemporary fashion.
+The Black Stars' outfit finished ahead of football giants Brazil and England, earning widespread praise for its fusion of culture, storytelling and contemporary fashion.

 Source: Getty Images